harmtemolder/koreader-calibre-plugin/README.md

 Note that at the moment the sync is one-way—from the KOReader device to calibre—and only works for USB devices.
 Support for smart devices is on [the to-do list](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin/tree/main/TODO).

 ## Using this plugin
+### Download and install
+1. Download the latest release from [here](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin/tree/main/releases).
+1. Go to your calibre’s “Preferences” > “Plugins” > “Load plugin from file” and point it to the downloaded ZIP file
+1. Restart calibre

 ### Setup
-1. Pick and choose the metadata you would like to sync and create the appropriate columns in calibre:
+1. Pick and choose the metadata you would like to sync and create the appropriate columns in calibre.
+These are your options:
   - A “Floating point numbers” column to store the **current percent read**, with “Format for numbers” set to `{:.0%}`.
   - A regular “Text” column to store the **location you last stopped reading at**.
   - A “Rating” column to store your **rating** of the book, as entered on the book’s status page.